ssejzer/challenge/README.md

 ## Issues I had during the setup

 I didn't understand why there is a hockey stick

+I loved argoCD.
+I didn't know about it and the idea of pulling the changes instead of the usual way is fantastic.
+And it's very smart.
+It knows when I move a manifest from one app to another.

 I had a hard time finding why the Envoy didn't work until I realized it's because there is no Load Balancer Controller in self-managed clusters.
 In the past, I worked with Azure Kubernetes for production and minikube for dev.
 Lesson learned!